getnamo/TensorFlow-Unreal/README.md

 Releases for this plugin contain compiled versions of all dependency plugins and you should be able to drag and drop it into your project.

-If you have ideas and fixes, consider contributing!
+If you have ideas or fixes, consider contributing!
 See https://github.com/getnamo/tensorflow-ue4/issues for details.

 ## Installation & Setup